-Not all public hospitals have English speaking staff and doctors which mean a great deal miscommunication can just happen.
+Not all public hospitals have English speaking staff and doctors which means a great deal of miscommunication can just happen.
 Are you going to waste the time for this?
-Besides that, they are probably not able to accept all international health insurances.
+Besides that, they are probably not able to accept all international health insurance.

 Alternatively, you can opt to private owned hospitals, for example in Ha Noi and Ho Chi Minh City.
-They have multi-language speaking staffs which also have been trained overseas.
-So, getting the immediate health care will be much faster because there is no problem in communication.
+They have multi-language speaking staff who also have been trained overseas.
+So, getting immediate health care will be much faster because there is no problem in communication.
 Moreover, the equipment has met the international standards, assuring patients for excellent services.

 The downside of private international medical services is the high price.
-That is why only rich Vietnamese people who come for visit. but, you can still get help from your health insurance coverage.
+That is why only rich Vietnamese people come for a visit. but, you can still get help from your health insurance coverage.

 Need assistance for a minor problem?
 You can simply go to a local pharmacy.
 The best idea is visiting one located in a big city, because the staff may be able to speak English.
 Importantly, you have to check out the detail of medications, especially the date.
 It is also better to have the prescription with you to avoid buying the wrong medicines.

 Has much time left to spend on leisure?
 Here are things you can do: